 In the light of recent failures of tailings facilities as a result of mismanagement of water, the course will also focus on risk management as a way to deal with the many unknowns of water quantity and quality at mines.
-In particular, Kenneth Myers will talk about the risk management as applied to the prediction and control of a mine's water balance.
+In particular, risk management as applied to the prediction and control of a mine's water balance will be discussed.

 The course will benefit those new to, as well as those experienced in, mine water management.
 For those new to or entering the field of mine water management, this course will introduce current practice, modern technical approaches, and best standard engineering practices.
 On the basis of the course, participants will be equipped to identify and manage solutions for best practice management of the surface waters and groundwaters of the mines with which they are associated or for which they may be responsible.

 This webcast draws on and expands on the EduMine series of courses on mine water management.
 In addition, the course will draw on those parts of the EduMine courses on tailings facilities, heap leach pads, and mine closure that deal with surface water and groundwater issues associated with mine waste disposal facilities.

 We invite participants to tell us, in advance, which topics are of the greatest interest to them, so that we may strive to tailor the presentations to the specific interests of the webcast participants.